jobtoday/ios-build-action/README.md

 ### `ios-app-id`

-The iOS application identifier; useful to sync a specific provisioning profile
+The iOS application identifier(s).
+Can be a single bundle ID or a comma-separated list of bundle IDs.
+When multiple bundle IDs are provided:
+- All bundle IDs will be used for Match to sync provisioning profiles
+- The first bundle ID in the list will be used as the primary identifier for build number increment and TestFlight upload

+Example: `"com.example.app"` or `"com.example.app,com.example.app.extension"`

 ## Contributions Welcome!